NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 ***Data Sets***

-This folder contains the data sets for each function, that were updated on a weekly basis to include the latest input and output data points.
+This folder contains the data sets for each function, that were updated on a weekly basis to include the latest input and output data points for each of the objective functions.

 ***Capstone Week X.ipynb***